NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/accounts_and_projects.rst

 **Your NOAA RDHPCS account must be kept active by accessing the RDHPCS at least once every 90 days.**

-User accounts are suspended when they has been inactive for 90 days or more.
+User accounts are suspended when they have been inactive for 90 days or more.
 The user will be notified at their NOAA.gov address if their account has been suspended, with instructions on reactivation.
+To reactivate your account, send an email to: rdhpcs.aim.help@noaa.gov with the subject line: Reactivate First.Last.
+This creates an OTRS ticket to reactivate the account.

 Depending on the length of account suspension, there may be additional steps to fully reactivate your account: